Naturalness2PAMI/Data_Contamination_Dectection/README.md

-This repository contains the code, datasets, and resources for the research paper **"Has My Code Been Stolen for Model Training?
-A Naturalness-Based Approach to Code Contamination Detection"**.
+This repository contains the code, datasets, and resources for the research paper **"Detecting Data Contamination with Data’s Naturalnes and Data Complete"**.
 The proposed method, **Natural-DaCoDe**, uses naturalness scores of source code to detect whether a given piece of code has been used to train deep learning models, particularly code completion models.

 ## Project Overview
 The objective of this project is to provide a novel approach to detecting data contamination in deep learning models.
 By leveraging the **naturalness** of source code and combining it with the model’s performance, this approach significantly outperforms traditional methods for detecting whether a piece of code has been used for model training.